SDGGiesbrecht/Workspace/Documentation/Code Coverage.md

 ## Exemptions

 Some code paths should never occur or cannot be tested.
 These code paths can be exempted from code coverage requirements.
-There are two categories: [same‐line exemptions](#sameline-exemptions) and [previous‐line exemptions](#previousline-exemptions)
+There are two categories: [same‐line exemptions](#sameline-exemptions) and [previous‐line exemptions](#previousline-exemptions).

 ### Same‐Line Exemptions

-Same‐line exemption tokens cause the exemption of any untested ranges that begin on the previous line.
+Same‐line exemption tokens cause the exemption of any untested ranges that begin on the same line.

 ```swift
 assert(x == y, "There is a problem: \(problem)")